PlumberNet: Fixing interference leakage after GEV beamforming: Introduction

 \section{Introduction}

 In real-world case scenarios, speech is captured in conjunction with background noise and other interferences.
 Speech enhancement aims to eliminate both noise and interferences from the captured signal to only keep the target speech.
 This field has gained significant attention lately, largely due to the impressive advancements in deep learning models \cite{das2021fundamentals}.

-In the case of `online' (or real-time) speech enhancement techniques (as opposed to `offline' techniques), the audio segments of the input signal are processed by a causal system (e.g. when the samples come from a live microphone).
-The objective is to estimate the desired speech within each audio segment, and subsequently send the enhanced audio segments directly to the output (e.g. a loudspeaker), with some latency.
-This type of techniques can be used for real-time automatic speech recognition \cite{li2021espnet}, service robotics \cite{rascon2017localization}, hearing prosthesis \cite{lai2019multi}, mobile telecommunication \cite{zhang2021sensing}, and video-conferencing \cite{rao2021conferencingspeech}.

-Although there is now a large amount of deep-learning-based techniques that have been developed for speech enhancement, most are viable only for offline case scenarios.
-Only a few have been developed and evaluated for online case scenarios \cite{rascon2023characterization}.
-Additionally, there is an implicit assumption that only one speech source is present, while all other interferences are non-speech.
-This is a distinction from speech \textit{separation} techniques that are able to handle speech interferences, but usually require to know the number of speech sources beforehand \cite{wang2018supervised,yu2017permutation} and struggle to achieve good performance when running online \cite{wijayakusuma2021implementation}.
-As for speech enhancement techniques, when dealing with speech interferences, they have shown to be unpredictable \cite{rascon2023characterization}.

-Recently, an effort has been made \cite{rascon2023target} to `steer' the trained model towards the target speech by feeding it the output of a spatial filter (i.e. beamformer), making it more predictable in multi-speech scenarios.
-However, most of these efforts only employ the target estimation of the spatial filter.
-It has been shown that also using the estimation of the interferences has produced good results with simulated data \cite{maldonado2020lightweight,grondin2020gev}.
-It has been reported that modifying an already large model to employ both outputs increased memory consumption without much performance improvement \cite{rascon2023characterization,defossez20_interspeech}.
-This may have been caused by the poor performance of the spatial filter \cite{rascon2021corpus} when confronted with reverberation.
+Most approaches rely on single-channel input \cite{lu2023mp,kong2023cleanunet}, though multi-microphone solutions can improve performances as they also exploit the spatial information.
+While end-to-end multichannel models can achieve high quality speech enhancement, they rely on multi-microphone device-specific datasets, which makes data collection challenging \cite{kraaij2005ami}.
+For these reasons, a two-stage strategy that involves multi-channel spatial beamforming followed by single channel speech enhancement makes the processing agnostic to the microphone array shape \cite{wang2021sequential,rascon2023target}.
+Beamforming methods often exploit deep neural networks that generate time-frequency mask to estimate accurate spatial covariance matrices (SCMs) \cite{erdogan2016improved,heymann2015blstm}.